islomar/your-code-as-a-crime-scene/README.md

 * Software develoment is a learning activity.
 * We read more code than we write.
 Understanding the existing product is the dominant maintenance activity.
 Our primary task as programmers isn't to write code, but to understand it.
 * Identify abandoned subsystems: parts of code mostly written by people who are not in the organization anymore.
+* It's important to verify your intuitive ideas with supporting data.
 * Choose a timespan for your analyses, not the project's total lifetime: it might obscure important recent trends and flag hotspots that no longer exist.
   * Between releases
   * Over iterations